Best "Rescind" or Retracting a Resignation Letter (+ Example Email)

-Before attempting to retract or cancel a resignation, it’s important to know that an employer has no obligation to accept the cancellation to a resignation (the employee’s resignation).
-It’s important to have a good relationship with the employer to increase the chances of the employer accepting the resignation cancellation.
+Before attempting to retract or cancel a resignation, it’s important to know that an employer has no obligation to accept the cancellation of resignation (the employee’s resignation).
+It’s important to have a good relationship with the employer to increase the employer's chances of accepting the resignation cancellation.
 But if a new employee was hired to replace the job duties, it may be too late.

 If an employer doesn’t accept the resignation cancellation, it’s important that the employee completes the agreed-upon notice period and officially resigns from the job duties.
 Refusal to complete the resignation is illegal.

-Having a good reason for the retraction of the resignation can increase the odds of the employer finding a new role for the employee or allowing them to stay with the company longer.
+Having a good reason for the resignation retraction can increase the odds of the employer finding a new role for the employee or allowing them to stay with the company longer.

 Retracting a Resignation Letter Example

 Below is a sample retraction letter indicating that an employee would like to rescind their resignation.